foundata/guidelines/licensing-how-to-choose-a-license.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-A **[copyleft](https://en.wikipedia.org/wiki/Copyleft)** license, especially useful for libraries to be used in other software:
+A **[copyleft](https://en.wikipedia.org/wiki/Copyleft)** license, especially useful for libraries to be used in other software.
+It has the following main characteristics:

 * Copyright and license notices must be preserved.
-* Modifications have to be released under the same license.
+* Modifications must be released under the same license.
 * Embedding into a larger work is possible when
   * the larger work is using the same or a compatible license or
   * the larger work is distributed under different terms and without source code but using the project only through provided interfaces